advanced-js/deck/demos/ajax/simple/README.md

 # Simple AJAX example

-This example shows an AJAX request to a local file.
+This example shows an AJAX request to [a local file](example.json).
+Take a look at [`index.html`](index.html), which will retrieve the data and display it.

+## Running locally

 Browsers don't allow you to do requests to `file://` URLs (for security reasons), so you need to create a local server to run this one.

 ```bash
 cd <this directory>